favonia/cloudflare-ddns/README.markdown

   favonia/cloudflare-ddns:1
 ```

-The GHCR mirror at `ghcr.io/favonia/cloudflare-ddns` (unreleased) will use the same image tags as `favonia/cloudflare-ddns`.
+The GHCR mirror at `ghcr.io/favonia/cloudflare-ddns` (unreleased) uses the same image tags as `favonia/cloudflare-ddns`.

 ⚠️ `PROXIED=true` does not change the proxy statuses of existing records.
 See [DNS and WAF Fallback Values](#dns-and-waf-fallback-values).